yosymfony/parser-utils/README.md

 ```

 Second, you need a parser for consuming the tokens provided by the lexer.
-The `AbstractParser` class contains an abstract method called `parseImplentation`
+The `AbstractParser` class contains an abstract method called `parseImplementation`
 that receives a `TokenStream` as an argument.

 ```php